Annuity Calculator

 Who Is an Annuity Best For?

 Annuities are generally best for people who want a guaranteed fixed income in retirement, but many people use annuities to complement other retirement planning strategies, including savings and investments.
-An annuity can be a particularly good option for seniors, as it allows you to start receiving payments quickly.
+An annuity can be a good option for many seniors, as it allows you to start receiving payments quickly.
 While there are different types of annuities to fit various needs and budgets, here are some of the people that annuities are best for:

 • Working adults who have maxed out their 401(k) and IRA contributions and want to put more funds toward retirement